Investing

 The Octopus AIM Inheritance Tax Service

 Our Smaller Companies team is one of the most experienced fund management teams operating in the UK.
-They target growth from a portfolio of 25–30 companies expected to qualify for BPR that are listed on the Alternative Investment Market (AIM).
+They target growth from a portfolio of 25–30 companies expected to qualify for BR that are listed on the Alternative Investment Market (AIM).
 AIM is home to a wide variety of companies that offer the potential for growth and dividends.

 The Octopus AIM Inheritance Tax ISA